gitlabhq/omnibus-gitlab/doc/gitlab-mattermost/README.md

 > Please note:
-GitLab no longer generates `config.json` file from the configuration specified in `gitlab.rb`.
-Users are responsible for managing this file.
+GitLab 11.0 will no longer generate `config.json` file from the configuration specified in `gitlab.rb`.
+Users are responsible for managing this file which can be done via Mattermost System System Console or manually.
 If a configuration setting is specified via both `gitlab.rb` (as env variable) and via `config.json` file, environment variable gets precedence.